evgenyneu/tarpan/README.md

 # A Python library for analysing cmdstanpy output

-This is a collection of functions for analysing output of [cmdstanpy](https://github.com/stan-dev/cmdstanpy) library.
-The purpose of this library is to do a quick data analysis by calling a single function that makes:
+This is a collection of function for analysing output of [cmdstanpy](https://github.com/stan-dev/cmdstanpy) library.
+The main idea is to do a quick data analysis by calling a single function that makes:

 * traceplots of samples,